caxylive/Net_Projects/projects/003 - Inter-Site Connectivity Using EIGRP in a Subnetted Network/README.md

 ---

 ### **Pre-EIGRP Connectivity**
-- ❌ Inter-site pings failed due to missing routes:
+Devices can communicate locally (i.e., San Francisco devices can communicate among each other; New York devices can communicate among each other).
+However, inter-site pings failed due to missing routes ❌.

   ![Failed Inter-Site Ping](screenshot/inter-site-ping-fail.png)
   *Ping from San Francisco to New York and vice versa **before** EIGRP configuration.*